PragatisGitHub/Hawaii-Climate-Analysis-using-SQLALCHEMY/README.md

 ## Hawaii-Climate-Analysis-using-SQLALCHEMY
-### Using adavnced data storage & retrieval from sqlite database and multiple tables
+### Using advanced data storage & retrieval from sqlite database and multiple tables